PackeTsar/meraki-cli/README.md

 Optional Arguments can be provided in one of two ways:
 1. Using regular CLI arguments like `--name "Test Name"` and `--vlan 100`
 2. Nested as JSON data inside the `--kwargs` argument like `--kwargs '{"name": "Test Name", "vlan": "100"}'`
-   - On Windows CLI, this would need to use double-double quotes inside the data like `--kwargs "{""name"": ""Test Name"", ""vlan"": ""100""}"`
+   - On Windows CLI, you have to use double-double quotes inside the data like `--kwargs "{""name"": ""Test Name"", ""vlan"": ""100""}"`

-When Optional Arguments are provided at the command-line (in either of the two ways), they are parsed into native data types and are included as **kwargs** to the underlying target method when it is called.
+When Optional Arguments are provided at the command-line (in either of the two ways), they are parsed into native data types and are included as `**kwargs` to the underlying target method when it is called.

 Some arguments cannot be simple data types, for example the `--tags` argument from the `updateDeviceSwitchPort` command.
 The `--tags` argument must be an array, not a simple string or integer.
 Again there are two ways you can provide this value:
 1. Use the `--tags` option and provide a JSON-parsable array like: `--tags '["first_tag", "second_tag"]'`